 Due to the imposition of a special additional withholding tax of 0.315 per cent. (or 2.1 per cent. of 15 per cent.) to secure funds for reconstruction from the Great East Japan Earthquake, the withholding tax rate has been effectively increased to 15.315 per cent. during the period beginning on 1st January, 2013 and ending on 31st December, 2037.
+On or after 1st January, 2038, the tax rate referred to in the foregoing descriptions of 15.315 per cent., will be 15 per cent.
 There is also special additional tax imposed upon regular income tax, as referred to in the foregoing descriptions, for the period mentioned above.